 Build advanced engineering skills with this programme.
 You will study engineering in an academic context.
 You will learn about engineering product des...

 About the School

-The School of Engineering gears up the next generation of engineers with passionate experts developing students’ practical skills.
-The school focuses on covering multiple aspects of each specialism, health and safety knowledge, and engineering principles, giving students advantages over competitors.
+The School of Engineering gears up the next generation of engineers, with passionate experts developing students’ practical skills.
+The school focuses on covering multiple aspects of each specialism, health and safety knowledge, as well as engineering principles, giving students an advantage over competitors.